danielafsaraiva/VSLFC_SQE/README.md

-# Repository for "Subjective Evaluation of Low Distortion Coded Light Fields with View Synthesis"
+# Repository for "View Synthesis in Light Field Coding: A Subjective Quality Evaluation"

 This repository contains the supplementary data for the research article submitted to TCSVT.
 It includes coded light fields, original source views, subjective results, and encoding configurations.